makakken/roseguarden/docs/docs/nodeactions.md

-# Actions of a node actions requested by the server
+# Node actions requested by the server

-!!! important "The description of this actions is written from the perspektive of action-requests by the server. <br> The actions meant to be executed by the node and will be a send in form of a reply to an request from the node."
+!!! important "The description of this actions is written from the perspektive of action-requests by the server. <br> The actions meant to be executed by the node and will be a send in form of a request-reply by the node."

 ## General actions